Winter is coming.

 I’m sure the concept of a ‘shell’ is a relatively recent one (though don’t tell the tortoises).
 The point is that (as we all know) any given sporting outfit should comprise a number of layers (base, mid, outer…).
 The shell is clearly the one that exists on the outside of such fashion fandango.

-If it’s a hard shell, then its a varient on the plasticky, crinkly material that is used to make cagoules (‘windbreaker’ is the US word, apparently).
+If it’s a hard shell, then its a varient on the plasticky, crinkly material that is used to make cagoules (‘windbreaker’ in the US).
 If its a soft shell then it will be made of, er, softer and slightly thicker material.

 Hard shells tend to prioritise being waterproof (or at least highly water resistant) and windproof as key features.
 Soft shells are more about insulation (keeping you warm) and, er, ‘windproofness’, over absolute ‘waterproofism’.